 Frequently Asked Questions

-We have compiled a collection of some of the most common questions we receive with answers to help you in your process.
+Whether you’re being treated for cancer, a blood disorder, we know you probably have lots of questions.
+You’re not alone!
+Many patients share the same questions and concerns; so we’ve compiled a collection of some of the most frequently asked questions (FAQs) we receive to help you in your process.

 An oncologist is a doctor who diagnoses and treats cancerous tumors.
 Oncologists have not only graduated from an accredited medical school, they have also completed specialty training as an oncologist and/or hematologist, as well as further sub-specialty training.
 Examples of oncology sub-specialties include gynecological oncology, medical and pediatric oncology.